- Military Basics

 Ask for help

 It’s hard to ask for help.
 We want to give the impression that we are self-reliant and fear that we will appear incompetent or unknowledgeable.
 But a reluctance to ask for help at work is limiting or even destructive to careers and personal well-being.
-Understanding that we can be more effective and efficient if we ask for input or help from a more experienced employee early on is a great way to avoid larger problems down the road.
-Here are four times when you should absolutely ask for help:
+Help young adults understand that they can be more effective and efficient if they ask for input or help from a more experienced employee early on — and it’s a great way to avoid larger problems down the road.
+Here are four times to ask for help:

 - You don’t know what you’re doing.
 Even the most experienced employees face instances when they are unclear as to what is being asked.
 It’s OK to ask.